Monday, April 30, 2012

-U.S ignores Pakistani demands and continues drone strikes
+U.S. ignores Pakistani demands and resumes drone attacks

 The Pakistani parliament has passed at least three motions demanding the cessation of drone attacks.
 The most recent motion makes cessation of the attacks one of the conditions for normalizing relations with the U.S. and reopening transit routes through Pakistan to Afghanistan.

 In every case the U.S. has simply ignored the motions.
 However this time there may be serious repercussions.
 The supply routes may remain closed causing huge extra costs to ship materials through alternate routes.

 Reports claim that the recent drone strike killed four al-Qaeda linked fighters in a former girls' school in the North Waziristan tribal area.
 Of course this account is from security officials.
 Confirmation of what happened is often not possible or conflicting accounts emerge.